pr0gramista/aluminiumcss/README.md

 require('aluminiumcss/dist/aluminium.min.css')
 ```

-To apply styles add `.alu-all` to your body class or use `.alu` to particular elements.
+To apply styles add `.alu-all` to your body class or use `.alu` on particular elements.

 ## Motivation
 I have seen way too many bare HTML pages.
 While many other CSS styles exist there are't many that are minimal and easy to customize.